What is OSHA Construction Safety?

 The “Fatal Four” includes falls, electrical hazards, falling objects, and crush hazards (being caught between a moving object and a fixed object).
 To help improve workplace safety and reduce falls, Graphic Products created an OSHA Fall Protection Guidelines and Standards Infographic that can help you better understand OSHA's fall protection standards.

 By identifying specific dangers at a given construction site, employers can develop a well-thought, effective training program that provides workers with the knowledge they need to stay safe.
-Not sure if your program meets OSHA’s requirements?
-Graphic Products’ Safety Compliance Analysis Service can review your current training program and help develop a program tailored to meet your needs.
+Remind workers about safety practices and communicate hazards throughout the worksite with safety signs and labels that can be seen and understood.

 OSHA Construction Safety Methods